tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

-into its build directory as _config/prod.secret.exs_ (see `pre_erlang_get_and_update_deps` hook in _.deliver/config_) and uses it to create consolidated release config (_sys.config_) => if secrets or configuration change build and deploy release again!
+into its build directory as _config/prod.secret.exs_ (see `pre_erlang_get_and_update_deps` hook in _.deliver/config_) and uses it to create consolidated release config (_sys.config_) => if secrets or configuration change, build and deploy release again!

 or else it's possible import _/var/prod.secret.exs_ in _config/prod.exs_ directly and remove the hook so that distillery could generate _sys.config_